 All ready for your move to Canada?
 Exciting times, my friend!

 Our advice?
 Be careful you don’t go overboard in packing for your move, there are some items that are better to purchase after you arrive in Canada.
 In this article, we go over eight must-haves for newcomers to Canada that you should ideally check off your list after arrival.

 But, in order to get your must-haves, you’re going to need access to your hard-earned money and for this, you need a Canadian bank account.
 We recommend working with HSBC Bank Canada.
-HSBC Bank Canada is here to help welcome newcomers to Canada with their Newcomers Program, valued up to $1,000*.
-HSBC is here to help you get settled in Canada.
+HSBC Bank Canada is here to help welcome newcomers to Canada with their Newcomers Program, valued up to $1,350*.

-Learn more about the HSBC Canada Newcomers Program and find out how you can get up to $1,000* in cash back and rewards when you get started with HSBC.
-Issued by HSBC Bank Canada and HSBC Investments Funds (Canada) Inc. *Terms and conditions apply.
+Learn more about the HSBC Canada Newcomers Program and find out how you can get up to $1,350* in value when you get started with HSBC.
+Issued by HSBC Bank Canada.

 Let’s dive into it!